dongdongdoge/my_acadimia/content/authors/admin/_index.md

 ---

-Hello guys, I am wentao.
-Now I am an PhD Student in Monash University and full time RA in CityU of HongKong.
-I am interested in AI, Encrypted Database, Privacy Preserving Computation and Block Chain.
-Let's keep fighting!!!
+Hello guys, this is wentao.
+I am interested in Privacy Enhancement Technologies, Artificial Intelligence, Encrypted Database and Blockchain.

+Have a nice day! (^_^)
 ---